kayla-manning/election-analysis-2020/posts/final.md

 * The combined data[^demographic-data] for this model only dates back to 1992, which only allows for the model to fit itself with data from 7 previous elections.
 However, each state counts as an individual observation, increasing the total number of observations to 350.
 105, 112, and 133 observations fit the blue, battleground, and red models, respectively.

-* When varying voter turnout and probabilities for each simulation,[^variation] this model does so independently.
-A more sophisticated model would introduce some [correlation](https://statmodeling.stat.columbia.edu/2020/10/24/reverse-engineering-the-problematic-tail-behavior-of-the-fivethirtyeight-presidential-election-forecast/) between subgroups such as demographics, COVID deaths, or partisan alignment.
-For example, low turnout among Hispanic Democrats in Texas would likely accompany low Hispanic turnout in other southern states.
-While this forecast does simulate instances with lower-than-predicted probabilities of voting for Biden in Texas, the probability of voting for Biden in Texas has no bearing on the probability of voting for Biden in another state.
+* This model independently varies voter turnout and probabilities for each simulation.[^variation] A more sophisticated model would introduce some [correlation](https://statmodeling.stat.columbia.edu/2020/10/24/reverse-engineering-the-problematic-tail-behavior-of-the-fivethirtyeight-presidential-election-forecast/) between subgroups such as demographics, COVID deaths, or partisan alignment.
+For example, low turnout among suburban women in Wisconsin would likely accompany low turnout among suburban women in Minnesota.
+While this forecast does simulate instances with lower-than-predicted probabilities of voting for either party within each state, the probability of voting for Biden in Wisconsin in a single simulation has no bearing on the probability of voting for Biden in Minnesota.

 ### Conclusion

-This model predicts a narrow Democratic victory with a **273** to **265** Electoral College majority and approximately **52.4%** of the two-party popular vote.
+This model predicts a narrow Democratic victory with a **273** to **265** Electoral College majority and approximately **52.8%** of the two-party popular vote.
 However, the close state-level vote margins, especially in battleground states, increase the level of uncertainty.

 Due to the close margins in several battleground states, the Electoral College could easily swing in the direction of a Trump victory or a Biden landslide.
 For example, if Joe Biden wins Michigan, Nevada, Texas, or any other state with a narrow victory projected for Trump, Biden could win far more than his projected **273** votes.
 However, if Trump wins New Hampshire, Nebraska, Pennsylvania, Wisconsin, or any other states projecting an extremely narrow Biden victory, he could easily tip the electoral scale in his favor.
-This forecast gives Joe Biden a **59.4%** chance of a Joe Biden Electoral College victory, a **38.5%** chance of a Donald Trump Electoral College victory, and a **2.1%** chance of an electoral tie.
+This forecast gives Joe Biden a **64.1%** chance of a Joe Biden Electoral College victory, a **33.7%** chance of a Donald Trump Electoral College victory, and a **2.2%** chance of an electoral tie.

 2020 has been quite the year, and the uncertainty surrounding the 2020 election will likely only add to the chaos in the coming days.